membraneframework/membrane_tutorials/get_started_with_membrane/02_pipelines.md

 end
 ```

-The spawned elements are:
+The [child](https://hexdocs.pm/membrane_core/Membrane.ChildrenSpec.html#child/2) function allows us to spawn particular elements.
+By piping one child to another with the `|>` operator, we can specify the order of the elements in the pipeline.
+Thus, the code above links `Membrane.Hackney.Source` to `Membrane.MP3.MAD.Decoder` and `Membrane.MP3.MAD.Decoder` to `Membrane.PortAudio.Sink`.
+Here's what they are:
 - Hackney source - an element based on the [Hackney HTTP library](https://github.com/benoitc/hackney), that downloads a file via HTTP chunk by chunk, and sends these chunks through its `output` pad.
 We pass two options to it: a URL where the MP3 is stored and a flag to make it follow HTTP redirects.
-- MP3 decoder - an element based on [libmad](https://github.com/markjeee/libmad), that accepts MP3 audio on the `input` pad and sends decoded audio through the `output` pad.
+- MP3 decoder - an element based on [libmad](https://github.com/markjeee/libmad), that accepts MP3 audio on the `input` pad and sends the [decoded](../glossary/glossary.md#decoding) audio through the `output` pad.
 - PortAudio sink - an element that accepts decoded audio on its `input` pad and uses the [PortAudio](https://github.com/PortAudio/portaudio) library to play in on the speaker.

 In our spec, we don't mention the names of the pads, because `input` and `output` are the defaults.
 However, we could explicitly specify them: